 \subsection{Singular-Vector Alignment}

 In the previous subsection, we confirmed that the distributions of the singular values of the weights of the two independently trained models were almost equal.
-In this subsection, we will show that the permutations found by WM only align the large singular vectors of the two models.
-We will also show experimentally that WM cannot align all singular vectors between the two models, and therefore cannot reduce the $L_2$ distance to zero.
+In this subsection, we will show that the permutations found by WM preferentially align the dominant singular vectors of the two models, and cannot align all singular vectors between the two models.
+Therefore, WM cannot reduce the $L^2$ distance to zero.

 First, we introduce the following theorem: \begin{theorem} Given the trained $L$-layer MLPs $\parama$ and $\paramb$, \cref{eq:wm_svd} is equivalent to

 \end{theorem} The proof of this theorem is shown in \cref{app:proof_main}.
 Focusing on the term for each layer $\sum_{i,j} s_{\ell, i}^\pa s_{\ell, j}^\pb (\bmu_{\ell, i}^\pa)^\top (\bmP_\ell \bmu_{\ell,j}^\pb) (\bmv_{\ell,i}^\pa)^\top (\bmP_{\ell-1} \bmv_{\ell,j}^\pb)$ in \cref{eq:wm_inner_product}, $(\bmu_{\ell,i}^\pa)^\top (\bmP_\ell \bmu_{\ell,j}^\pb)$ is the inner product between the left singular vector $\bmu_{\ell,i}^\pa$ of the model $\parama$ and the left singular vector $\bmu_{\ell,j}^\pb$ of the model $\paramb$, applied with the permutation matrix $\bmP_\ell$.
 The permutation matrix is orthogonal, so it only permutes the elements without changing the norms of the left singular vectors.
 Therefore, this inner product is maximized when the directions of the two left singular vectors are aligned by the permutation matrix.
 The same applies to the right singular vectors.
 Thus, \cref{eq:wm_inner_product} can be interpreted as finding permutation matrices that align the directions of the singular vectors for all layers between two models, especially those associated with large singular values.
 Like MLPs, \cref{app:wm_conv} shows a similar analysis holds for convolutional layers.